Ready to give up home ministry if Sidhu wants it, says Randhawa | Politics

 Randhawa's statement came as Sidhu has been questioning his party's government in the state for not being able to arrest Akali leader Bikram Singh Majithia, who has been booked in a drug case under the NDPS Act.

-Sidhu said nothing would happen with the registration of an FIR against the Akali leader, saying he would not rest till Majithia is arrested.
+Sidhu had said nothing would happen with the registration of an FIR against the Akali leader, saying he would not rest till Majithia was arrested.

 ''If my brother (Sidhu) says that he wants the home ministry, then I will immediately put it at his feet,'' said Randhawa while talking to reporters here.